-- 2.5 The approved MTFS assumes a Council Tax increase of £5 for a Band D property for 2019/20.
+- 2.4 The approved MTFS assumes a Council Tax increase of £5 for a Band D property for 2019/20.
 A £5 increase would take the Council average Band D charge from £175.22 to £180.22 a rise of under 10p per week.
 This assumption is slightly below that used by the Government in their local government funding assessment, which assumes a maximum of 3%.
-However given the on-going challenges for residents the Executive propose to increase the Band D charge by £3 for 2019/20 to £178.22 a rise of under 6p per week. - 2.6 The tax base for Council Tax setting purposes has been calculated at 31,395.19 a 1.81% increase on 2018/19.
+However given the on-going challenges for residents the Executive propose to increase the Band D charge by £3 for 2019/20 to £178.22 a rise of under 6p per week. - 2.5 The tax base for Council Tax setting purposes has been calculated at 31,395.19 a 1.81% increase on 2018/19.
 The MTFS assumed a 1% increase, so this additional growth will generate a further £45k towards the cost of Council services in 2019/20.
+In total therefore, the Council Tax yield is estimated at £5.595m for 2019/20.
+Supporting Council Tax information is set out at Appendix A, the formal Council Tax resolution at Appendix B and parish details at Appendices C and D. At the time of writing this report major preceptors have yet to confirm their precepts and Council Tax, and proposals from the Police and Crime Commissioner are awaited.
+Updated appendices will be circulated as soon as available but should this information not be available for Selby's Council meeting, the Council Tax decision will have to be deferred.
+A reserve meeting of full Council is planned for the 27 February should this be necessary. - 2.6 It is also proposed that the current Council Tax empty homes premium be increased from 50% to 100% following the Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018.
+The Council has been committed to reducing the number of empty properties in the District in order to increase the supply of housing.
+In implementing this change in legislation the expectation is that the premium will incentivise owners to bring property back into use, so increasing the supply of homes for sale or rent.

-In total therefore, the Council Tax yield is estimated at £5.595m for 2019/20. - 2.7 Taking the Council's overall service requirements and funding assumptions together, the estimated position for 2019/20 is summarised overleaf with more detail at Appendix A:
+2.7 Taking the Council's overall service requirements and funding assumptions together, the estimated position for 2019/20 is summarised overleaf with more detail at Appendix E: